 In the first chapter of my course I will describe in detail why I fell in love with Pinterest (Hint: I made $442 in art sales on Fine Art America in one day) and why it changed everything.
-You can read this chapter (and some others) for free, just click here and register for the Free Trial
+You can read this chapter (and some others) for free, just click here and enjoy your Free Trial

 After I started to take Pinterest seriously, I had a couple of very nice sales during the Holiday shopping season 2016, here are a few of them:

 A revenue of $744.03 from online sales (via Fine Art America) in less than three weeks was nothing I experienced in my Pre-Pinterest age.
 Had it been easy to get these results?
 Heck no!
 I invested lots of time in reading everything I could find and trying out many different things.
 I felt stuck several times because some of the articles I found online were full of outdated, inaccurate or even completely wrong information.
 To put it politely, they were well-meant and probably a fit for bloggers, but of very little help in selling art with Pinterest.

 It took me months to write down everything I know, condense and rewrite it and put in a logical order.
 I had an editor and some beta testers that helped me test and refine the course.
 Here are some of their testimonials: